henchaves/imt-cdaw-project/README.md

 Pokémon Battles is a web app developed using the [Laravel](https://laravel.com/) framework.

 ### 3. Requirements
-You must have installed on your machine:
+You must have installed (and running) on your machine:
 - [docker](https://docs.docker.com/get-docker/)
 - [docker-compose](https://docs.docker.com/compose/install/)